bzcheeseman/Py_Cpp/README.md

 ```
 The first command builds the gtest libraries, the second makes the tests, and the third and fourth
 run tests in C++ and C respectively.
 The C++ tests use the google test framework, but I've copied the code
-into the repo so that this library has no dependencies other than `Python.h` and the python libraries.
+into the repo so that this library has no dependencies other than those listed.

 ## Using the library - C++
 Py_Cpp is header-only (and I don't want to change this in the future), so just